How to delete your old tweets and clean up your Twitter

 Your Own Reputation

-Why old posts are worth clearing
+Why old posts still matter

 The ways to delete old tweets

-Scan yourself first →
+Scan yourself first

 Check before you wipe all tweets